Helmi Wafiy Ammar Naim

-Muhammad Helmi Wafiy bin Muhammad Ammar Naim, previously known as Suhaimi Anak Sulau (born 3 March 1996) is a Bruneian footballer who plays as a defender for Liang Lumut Belait ST.
+Muhammad Helmi Wafiy bin Muhammad Ammar Naim, previously known as Suhaimi Anak Sulau (born 3 March 1996) is a Bruneian footballer who plays as a defender for Jerudong FC of the Brunei Super League.

 Club career

+Early career

 Suhaimi played youth football with Muara Vella FC, and was in Majra FC's books in 2014 when they played only 9 games in the Brunei Super League before withdrawing from the league.
 For the 2015 season, he played for Tabuan Muda in preparation for the 28th SEA Games held in Singapore.
 Wijaya FC signed him at the beginning of the 2016 season.

+Panchor Murai

 Suhaimi transferred to Panchor Murai FC of the Brunei Premier League in 2017.
 He scored his first goal against IKLS FC on 14 May.

+Indera

 At the conclusion of the Premier League season, he moved to Indera SC for the remaining matches of the 2017 Brunei Super League.
 He scored his first goal for Indera against former team Wijaya FC on 3 February 2018.

+DPMM

 In early February 2018, Brunei's professional club DPMM FC announced the signing of Suhaimi on their website, alongside Haimie Anak Nyaring, Abdul Hariz Herman and Abdul Azizi Ali Rahman.
 He officially signed to terms on 13 February.
 Under Brazilian coach Rene Weber, he made his debut on 7 April at left-back in a 4–2 victory against Home United.
 He swiftly became Weber's first-choice left-back in the team, earning plaudits for his strength in that position.

 Suhaimi scored his first goal for DPMM in a 2–2 draw at home against Balestier Khalsa on 7 July 2018.

+Belait clubs

 After leaving DPMM in 2020, Suhaimi joined Hoist FT of the Belait District League and scored on his debut.
+He subsequently moved to Liang Lumut Belait ST and helped his team finish the 2023–24 season in third place, behind Hawa FC and Nelayan FT.

+Jerudong

+On 22 November 2025, Helmi debuted for Jerudong FC at the 2025–26 Brunei Super League in a 5–2 defeat at the hands of Kota Ranger FC.
+In his second appearance against KB on 10 January 2026, Helmi managed to find the back of the net in a 2–2 draw.